netSensTeam/netSens/README.md

 - explore the created network by going to networks tab. use filter if needed.

 ## 🤝 Authors
+netSens was initially developed as a final project at MTA (The Academic College of Tel Aviv-Yaffo) by:

  **Jacob Roginsky**
 - Github: [@cyberj19](https://github.com/cyberj19)